oconnor663/jacko.io/posts/async_io.md

 along has been IO, especially network IO.
 Now that we can build futures and tasks, we have all the tools we need to get some real work done.

-We're going to start with a toy server program and a client that talks to it.
+Let's go back to ordinary, non-async Rust for a moment.
+We'll start with a toy server program and a client that talks to it.
-At first these will be ordinary, single-threaded, non-async examples.
 Then we'll use threads to combine the server and several clients into one example that we can run on the Playground.
-Once that combination is working, our main project will be to translate it into async, building on [the main loop we wrote in Part Two][part_two_impl].
+Once that combination is working, we'll translate it into async, building on [the main loop we wrote in Part Two][part_two_impl].

 Here's our toy server: